Inline Skating Program FAQ

 Students Using Their Own Equipment: Skates & Protective Gear

-Skates brought in by students must have soft urethane wheels; hard plastic wheels are not safe to use indoors and may damage the gym floor.
-Skates brought in by students must have a non-marking soft rubber heel brake; hard plastic heel brakes are not safe to use indoors and may damage the gym floor.
+Students’ skates must have soft urethane wheels; hard plastic wheels are unsafe indoors and may damage the gym floor.
+Their skates also need a non-marking, soft rubber heel brake — hard plastic brakes can damage the floor.

-Students’ protective gear from home must be suitable for inline skating, floor-friendly, and provide a level of fit and protection that is equivalent to Alien In-Line protective gear.
+Protective gear from home should be suitable for inline skating, floor-friendly, and offer the same protection level as Alien In-Line gear.

 Non-Participants / Non-Skaters